Bagheera (2024 film): Home media

 The digital rights of the film were sold to Netflix.
-The film began streaming on Netflix from 21 November 2024 in Kannada and dubbed versions of Tamil, Telugu and Malayalam languages.
+The film began streaming on Netflix from 21 November 2024 in Kannada and dubbed versions of Tamil, Telugu and Malayalam languages as it is being the first Kannada movie to stream on Netflix.
 The Hindi dubbed version began streaming on Disney+ Hotstar from 25 December 2024.

 Reception

 Prathibha Joy of OTTplay gave 4/5 stars and wrote "Bagheera is well-written, well-executed and well-acted.
 Yes, it is dark in tone, but not in the Neel template.
 It’s a film about a vigilante who operates at night.
 It is action-heavy and leaves one wanting more."
 S. Sridevi of The Times of India gave 3.5/5 stars and wrote "Bagheera offers a good theatrical experience and now is a good time to roll a red-carpet to our very own homegrown superhero, Bagheera."

 Shashiprasad SM of Times Now gave 3.5/5 stars and wrote "Are you a superhero fan who loves watching the good guy take down villains to save the day?
 Then this "namma" very own superhero, Bagheera is here, armed with just the right powers to deliver justice his way—no compromises till the end."
 Pranathi A.S of Deccan Herald gave 3.5/5 stars and wrote "Bagheera is a well-made action drama with a gripping screenplay.
 Prashanth Neel’s ability to write a simple yet engrossing story is commendable."

 A. Sharadhaa of The New Indian Express gave 3/5 stars and wrote "Writer-director Dr Suri crafts a superhero who is both relatable and infused with commercial appeal, essential for an overall entertaining experience, albeit one that treads familiar ground."
 Sanjay Ponnappa of India Today gave 3/5 stars and wrote "Bagheera is worth a watch and makes for a thrilling theatre experience this Diwali.
 Fans of the superhero genre, don’t miss this “Desi Batman x Black Panther” film.
 Concepts like this are rare in India, and Bagheera certainly deserves appreciation; with a pinch of patience and understanding."

-Vivek M.V of The Hindu wrote "Directed by Dr Suri, Srii Murali’s ‘Bagheera’ is an entertaining superhero story of a masked vigilante, elevated by Chethan D Souza’s stunts and Ajaneesh Loknath’s terrific score."
+Vivek M.V of The Hindu wrote "Directed by Dr Suri, Srii Murali’s ‘Bagheera’ is an entertaining superhero story of a masked vigilante, elevated by Chethan D Souza's stunts and Ajaneesh Loknath's terrific score."
 Latha Srinivasan of Hindustan Times wrote "Bagheera is a homegrown Batman film that is mostly entertaining and a new genre for Kannada filmgoers to explore."